 A significant influence on the decision to buy an airbrush gun is the purpose for which it is to be used.
 Of course, there are also those available that are suitable for every application.
-However, if you would like to practice a certain art form, you can also purchase a specially made gun.
+However, if you would like to practice a certain art form, you can also purchase a specifically made gun.
 Apart from that, the question arises as to which system you want to use for your airbrush.
-In the following chapters we offer you answers to all your questions in this regard.
+In the following chapters, we offer you answers to all your questions in this regard.

 Which airbrush gun systems are available?